harayoki/msx_pyutils/simple_sc2_converter/README.md

 A small utility to convert PNG images into MSX Screen 2 (`.sc2`) or Screen 4 (`.sc4`) binaries.

-This converter does **not** include any dithering or beautification logic; it simply picks the nearest palette color in RGB space for each pixel.
-For higher-quality conversions, please use the parent MMSXX_MSX1PaletteQuantizer CLI or other tools.
+The converter applies a lightweight line-based dithering step before the 8-dot two-color reduction, favoring palette pairs that mix cleanly and avoiding harsh complementary blends.
+Dithering can be disabled with `--no-dither` if you prefer straight nearest-color mapping.
+For more advanced tuning, use the parent MMSXX_MSX1PaletteQuantizer (CLI / for After Effects / for Photoshop:WIP ) or any other tools.

 Screen 4 output is provided because viewing Screen 2 images on MSX2 hardware applies the MSX2 palette, which creates a brighter/vivid look than MSX1.
 Saving as Screen 4 lets you pair the image